 First I took the utility knife at the top of the stairs and cut the carpet about 2 inches below the point it comes off the top step.
 NOTE: If you do this, cut at least 3-4 inches down.
 I had EXACTLY enough carpet to wrap under the top of the hallway floor.
 It would have been good to have some wiggle room I think.

 I then just started pulling.
 Once you start pulling be prepared.
 This part releases a ridiculous amount of dust and dirt into the air.
 It’s disgusting.
 I vacuumed my stairs before I started and it didn’t help.
 It all gets ground down as you step and walk and it’s just gross- no other way to put it.
 Wear a mask.
+I regretted not just ripping the whole staircase out and getting some new ones from somewhere like Pear Stairs instead!

 Also, get painting plastic and hang it up as best you can.
 Pulling off the carpet and sanding the wood underneath creates a lovely very fine dust that floats everywhere.
 You’ll be cleaning this up for ages (trust me, I didn’t mask anything).